BertDepoorter/lisa-on-gpu-emri/README.md

+# Purpose of Fork

+ResponseWrapper class seems to give strange results when combined with FastEMRIWaveforms.
+Will investigate this.

 # fastlisaresponse: Generic LISA response function for GPUs

 This code base provides a GPU-accelerated version of the generic time-domain LISA response function.
 The GPU-acceleration allows this code to be used directly in Parameter Estimation.